 Second is the technology in the production of biofuels that has evolved significantly.
 Ten years back when I started my first biodiesel unit in Tamil Nadu, the technology was so rugged.
 Bio CNG has evolved significantly, that you can manufacture from any municipal solid waste and the conversion efficiency is increasing rapidly.
 Then there is the concept called biorefinery, from organic solid waste and municipal waste, people can manufacture all types of fuels like diesel, petrol, gas, lubricants, and industrial fuels.

 Third is what you are doing and what people like you are doing – educating and creating awareness.
-The young kids are extremely environmentally conscious and mindful of swwachhata (cleanliness) and better waste management.
+The young kids are extremely environmentally conscious and mindful of swachhata (cleanliness) and better waste management.

 All these three put together I see a tremendous future for biofuel.

-Tell us about was your journey…
+Tell us about your journey…

 I am a mechanical engineer from Pondicherry Engineering College and was working in the HVAC and engineering sector.
 I’m fortunate to have Dr. Abdul Kalam as the President of India at that time and I got inspired by him.
 He was a tremendous advocate for biofuels that’s how I got pulled to this concept of biofuels.

 Then, my father being a farmer’s son, wanted to also do something for agriculture.
 Our initial idea was to cultivate these crops for biofuels.
 We didn’t see a lot of takers for that, then we ourselves decided to convert that into biofuels.
 That had its own problems as the land to fuel ratio was not working at all.
 The scale that fuel requires is very high while a crop can never match that kind of scale and you’ll be wasting so much land.
-That’s when we started researching on byproducts of refinery based biofuel manufacturing.
+That’s when we started researching on byproducts of refinery-based biofuel manufacturing.

 Another challenge in those days was the subsidies given to fossil fuels in India for unexplainable reasons, hence it was always difficult for a biofuel to match up with fossil fuels.

-Then in 2014 crude crash, demolished the entire biofuel sector in India.
+Then in the 2014 crude crash, demolished the entire biofuel sector in India.
 We had to shut down the factory and associated with biofuel in the middle east and southeast Asia.
 This experience in the middle east and southeast also gave me a lot of perspectives.
 People were much more forthcoming to use biofuels in these geographies and organic wastes were much more easily available.

 We wanted to see how this can be replicated in India that’s how the idea of Buyofuel came and I happened to meet a few people.